DataBiosphere/terra-aws-resource-discovery/README.md

 Controlled Resources in AWS:
 ![](images/AWS%20Workspace%20Landing%20Zone.png)

-The area in the dark purple dashed box represents the resources (Shared and Controlled) that make up a Terra AWS Landing Zone.
+The area in the dark purple dashed box represents the resources (Support and Controlled) that make up a Terra AWS Landing Zone.

 # Discovery Implementation